anvayabn/DBMS_UCR_2022_FinalProj/README.md

 ```

-- Step2 : Copy the CSV file and the datasets to the input directory
+- Step 2 : Copy the CSV file and the datasets to the input directory

 ```
 hadoop fs -put C:\Users\Anvay\Desktop\DBMS\WeatherStationLocations.csv /input_dir